skenderidis/gtm-parsing/README.md

 ## General Recommendations
-* It is highly recommended to have a "shadow" GTM that will be used only for REST API purposes.
+* It is best practice to have a "shadow" GTM that will be used only for REST API purposes.
 * Before changes please perform a test on a lab environment.
 * Validate the Python scripts as per your requirements.
 The provided scripts are for testing purposes.